How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 The question of who profited from the stock bonanza is important to regulators, who are investigating whether the market was manipulated for profit.
 Individual investors can freely share their opinions about a stock on social media, but it’s illegal for a group of investors to coordinate an effort to pump up a stock price, said Jacob S. Frenkel, a former senior counsel at the Securities and Exchange Commission.

 Professional investors who are licensed by the Financial Industry Regulatory Authority to give investment advice face stricter limits around how they can discuss their stock positions, Frenkel said.
-Legal experts believe financial regulators will likely be combing through social media posts to determine whether sophisticated investors used online anonymity to stoke demand for stocks.
+Legal experts think financial regulators will probably be combing through social media posts to determine whether sophisticated investors used online anonymity to stoke demand for stocks.

 The hidden hand of larger investors

-The category of individual traders known as retail investors has ballooned with the rise of commission-free online trading apps including Robinhood.
+The category of individual traders known as retail investors has ballooned with the rise of commission-free online trading apps such as Robinhood.
 There’s no doubt these traders showed up in record numbers to help drive up GameStop and other stocks last month, creating a temporary liquidity crisis for Robinhood, which had to raise $3.4 billion to help cover the cost of guaranteeing all of its customer deposits.

 But the rise in retail investors has also led some Wall Street firms to pay more attention to the mom-and-pop investors they used to ridicule.
-Quietly, hedge funds have started to build algorithms or hire outside firms that specialize in scanning conversations on Reddit and Twitter for clues about what retail traders are thinking.
+Hedge funds have started to build algorithms or hire outside firms that specialize in scanning conversations on Reddit and Twitter for clues about what retail traders are thinking.
 Several of these services, with names like Swaggy Stocks, Robintrack and Quiver Quantitative, popped up in the past two years.

-“The most innovative investment firms realized that tracking Reddit was important to portfolio management,” said Justin Zhen, co-founder of Thinknum Alternative Data, a New York software firm with more than 300 clients who pay for data scraped from various sources across the web.
+“The most innovative investment firms realized that tracking Reddit was important to portfolio management,” said Justin Zhen, co-founder of Thinknum Alternative Data, a New York software firm with more than 300 clients who pay for data scraped from various sources across the Web.

 Aside from Senvest, the New York hedge fund that manages $2.4 billion in assets, Wall Street firms have kept mum about any GameStop gains.
 Most investors, with the exception of top corporate executives and shareholders who own at least five percent of a company, aren’t required to disclose their trading activity.